AriesLR/CVP_7DTD/README.md

-<sub>*This modlet will conflict with anything that modifies the drop chance and despawn timer for zombies (more than likely an overhaul or performance mod).</sub>
+<sub>*This modlet could conflict with anything that modifies the drop chance and despawn timer for zombies (more than likely an overhaul or performance mod).</sub>